-Raising Investment, Is It Harder for Female Entrepreneurs?
+Raising Investment, Harder for Women Entrepreneurs?

 Headlines on the rise of female entrepreneurs suggest that the entrepreneurial arena is leading the way in promoting gender equality, however major barriers remain.
-This report explores the obstacles women face when securing investment to start-up or grow their business.
+This report explores the obstacles women face when raising investment to start-up or grow their business.

 Entrepreneurialism in the UK has risen far faster among women than men in the past decade.
 Aston University released a study of Global Entrepreneurship Monitor (GEM) data .
 Comparing 2003-6 and 2013-16, the number of female-led business ventures rose by 45%, compared to just 27% among men.